 Explore Corfe Castle itself, which holds regular Viking and Saxon re-enactments that bring history to life with traditional craft and military displays in the castle grounds.
 There are plenty of nooks and crannies to explore, along with a wealth of information as you go on Corfe Castle’s turbulent history.
 Stop at the top for impressive views across the village.

 There are plenty of lunch options in the village itself, but if you fancy DIY-ing it, you can grab everything you need for a picnic at the village bakery and Corfe Castle Village Stores.
-Be warned…to get from one the other you have to pass an ice cream shop called Box of Delights, as well as a traditional sweet shop, so you may get side-tracked!
+Be warned…to get from one the other you have to pass the ice cream shop, Box of Delights, as well as a traditional sweet shop, so you may get side-tracked!
 You’ll find a cut-through to a picnic area and playground on both East Street and West Street, with views across The Halves common.

 You’ll also find various independent shops in the village in which to buy a memento of your day.
 Try the model village for pocket money-spending; Seasons Green for a mixture of pretty, practical and handmade gifts; and the Gallery at 41 for local artists’ work.